EoghanONeill/LinConGauss/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 Samples and integrals for standard multivariate Gaussian distributions under linear domain constraints.
-This package is an implementaiton of the methods described by Gessner et al. (2019).
+This package is an implementation of the methods described by Gessner et al. (2019).

 Gessner, A., Kanjilal, O., & Hennig, P. (2020, June).
 Integrals over Gaussians under linear domain constraints.
 In International Conference on Artificial Intelligence and Statistics (pp. 2764-2774).
 PMLR.